 Here, we use PAGE-ICE to assess the socioeconomic benefits of G6 experiments for mitigating permafrost degradation and maintaining the stability of permafrost C storage.
 The G6 experiments are assumed to follow the same socioeconomic trajectory and emission pathway as the baseline scenario SSP5-8.5.
 We first simulate the impact of the G6 experiments to reduce permafrost CO2 and CH4 emissions on future climate change, based on the simplified climate module built into PAGE-ICE.
 We then use the damage function "PAGE09 & IPCC AR5 & Burke" provided by PAGE-ICE, which is chosen to make the assessment comparable with existing studies (Hope and Schaefer, 2016; Chen et al., 2020), linking global and regional warming to GDP losses.
-Finally, the estimated climate damages are processed using the "equity-weighted ON, PTP discounting" scheme provided by the discounting module of PAGE-ICE, converting changes in consumption to utility through the elasticity of marginal utility (EMUC) to correct for regional income differences, and discounting aggregates based on the pure time preference (PTP) rate.
-In PAGE-ICE, both PTP and EMUC follow triangular distributions ranging from 1 (0.1-2) and 1 (0.5-2) respectively.
+Finally, the estimated climate damages are processed using the "equity-weighted ON, PTP discounting" scheme provided by the discounting module of PAGE-ICE, converting changes in consumption to utility to correct for regional income differences, and discounting aggregates based on the pure time preference rate.